mantrainfosec/unicorn-workshop-labs/README.md

 # Defeating Encryption By Using Unicorn Engine - Workshop

+## Software Reverse Engineering Training

+If you're enjoying this workshop and want to take your skills to the next level, check out our [Software Reverse Engineering Training](https://mantrainfosec.com/training-sre.html).
+The course covers real-world techniques used by professionals, from analyzing binaries to writing custom scripts for reverse engineering.

+Whether you're a beginner or an experienced analyst, there's a course tailored for you!

 ## Intro

 Software Reverse-Engineering (SRE) is often considered black magic, but with the right tools and knowledge, its processes can be significantly accelerated.
 Unicorn Engine is a powerful framework that allows you to execute code platform-independently, which can greatly enhance your SRE skills.